-$50K worth of eyeglasses stolen during break-in
+Police investigate connection between local eyeglasses heists

-SAN DIEGO – Thieves got away with $50,000 worth of frames after breaking into a Kearny Mesa optometry store Wednesday morning, the business owner said.
+SAN DIEGO – Thieves got away with as much as $50,000 worth of frames after breaking into a Kearny Mesa optometry store Wednesday morning, the business owner said.

 San Diego police went to New Optix Optometry at 4898 Convoy Street after an alarm went off at 3:17 a.m.
 When officers arrived, the store had been ransacked and the thieves were gone.